rb16b/Accelerate-Dev/README.md

 ![](images/rest-fightsAPI.png)

-You see an error : 503 , Service Unavailable
+You should see an error : 503 , Service Unavailable

 Delete netowrk policy: